np-core/np-signal/README.md

 Usage (offline):

-The typical command for running the pipeline is as follows for a single directory containing the Fast5 files for signal processing:
+The typical command for running the pipeline is as follows on a single directory containing the Fast5 files for local GPU signal processing:

-    nextflow run np-signal/main.nf --config jcu -profile tesla --path fast5/
+    nextflow run np-signal/main.nf --config nextflow -profile gpu_docker --path fast5/

 Pipeline config: